Throwing Spaghetti at the Wall: Why ‘Agile Marketing’ Won’t Build Your Brand

-Lately it seems that just about everyone in the marketing industry wants to steal a page from the software development world and “be agile.”
+Lately it seems that just about every marketer wants to steal a page from the software development world and implement “agile marketing.”

-While I’m a big believer that some principles of agile software development can apply to some aspects of marketing, there is a real risk in insisting on this approach when you have not yet crafted and developed your marketing foundation.
+While I’m a big believer that some principles of agile software development can apply to some aspects of marketing, there is a real risk in insisting on an “agile marketing” approach when you have not yet crafted and developed your marketing foundation.

 Iterative and incremental development methods can be traced back as early as 1957, with adaptive software development emerging in the early 1970s.
 And the idea of applying this to marketing isn’t new either.